ali-pk/Bachelors-FinalYearProject/README.md

 •	Then comes the main part which is CHAPTERS.
 In chapters, chapters name, chapters headings and sub-headings are directly compared with corresponding chapters name, headings, sub-headings which are present in TABLE OF CONTENT in SEQUENCE.
 Also, more details are checked like: bold/unbold, fort size, font style, alignment, word count of main paragraph and its sub-paragraphs, availability of diagrams and tables as they are mentioned in "List of Figures" & "List of Tables".
 Code of this can be found in ManagementLayer.cs file inside Business Layer.
 At the end References are validated.

-•	As, I'm in my last semester only minor changes are being implemented here and there after every while so FINALIZED AND SIGNED (from FYP committee) report will be available in JUNE 2023.
-Only remaining part to work on is the frontend where we have to create a portal for NUML students and its administrations, this part is also in final stages.